Tanndev/Maelstrom/documentation/lore.md

 <!-- TODO Describe Maelstrom and the Maelstrom Oasis -->

-# Lore: Technology
+# Technology

-## Artificial Intelligence (AI)
+## Artificial Intelligence
-Artificial Intelligence, also known as synthetic or machine intelligence, fall into a few main levels.
+Artificial Intelligence (AI), also known as synthetic or machine intelligence, fall into a few main levels.
 These levels are generally used to classify AI systems for the purposes of regulation and legislation.

 ### Level 0 - Conversational AI
 Generally consisting of scripted dialog trees and natural language processing, conversational AIs provide an approximation of human conversation.
 These systems are generally unable to learn, adapt, or self-improve in any way.
 Instead, they can only by taught new skills by adding additional scripted tasks, called "intents".
 These intents are usually simple tasks which a user asks for specifically, such as turning off lights, reading news articles aloud, or scheduling an appointment.
 A conversational AI is incapable of executing any command or question which it does not interpret as one of its pre-defined intents.